Memory that learns what works. So you can do more of it.

 🔌

-Memory Tools Available:
+Desktop Memory Tools (6):

-search_memory add_to_memory_bank update_memory archive_memory get_context_insights record_response
+get_context_insights search_memory add_to_memory_bank update_memory archive_memory record_response

 STEP 4